Tropang Trumpo: History

 Tropang Trumpo started to decline when several new shows started copying its format.
 In 1997, however, Tropang Trumpo was reformatted again and introduced a new powerful ensemble led by the ever-loyal Smokey Manoloto, Sunshine Cruz and Keempee de Leon.
 Backing up the main cast were Cholo Escano, Cheska Garcia, Meryll Soriano, Sherilyn Reyes and Marco McKinley.
-In late 1997 former cast members Gelli de Belen and Carmina Villaroel joined the show.
-In early 1998, the show had to reformat after Edgar Mortiz, Al Tantay and Dan Salamante left due to conflict with ABC executives.
+In late 1997 former cast members Gelli de Belen and Carmina Villaroel re-joined the show.

+In early 1998, some key people in the production team led by Edgar Mortiz, Al Tantay and Dan Salamante left due to conflict with ABC executives.
 At the same time, cast members Smokey Manaloto and Keempee de Leon also left to side with their beleaguered director.
 Mortiz, Tantay, Salamante, Manaloto and de Leon, along with former cast member Earl Ignacio transferred to IBC where they did a new gag show entitled Goin' Bayabas, a spin-off of the 80's gag show Goin' Bananas.
-To keep "Tropa" afloat the ABC management named Ding Bolanos as Mortiz's replacement and surviving lead cast members Gelli de Belen, Carmina Villaroel and Candy Pangilinan lead the show.
-In mid-1998 de Belen and Villaroel left the show again as the management decided to reformat the show.
-Among the new cast members joining the show in the reformat were Anjanette Abayari, Lindsay Custodio, Daniel Pasia, Blakdyak and Jake Roxas.
+The ABC management named Al Quinn and Ding Bolanos as replacements for Tantay and Mortiz, while surviving lead cast members Gelli de Belen, Carmina Villaroel and Candy Pangilinan headlined the reformatted show together with Caloy Alde, Raffy Rodriguez, Diego "Binoy" Salvador and Onemig Bondoc.
+In mid-1998 de Belen and Villaroel left the show again as the management decided to go with another reformat.
+Among the new cast members joining the reformatted show were Anjanette Abayari, Rufa Mae Quinto, Lindsay Custodio, Daniel Pasia, Blakdyak and Jake Roxas.
 It finally closed at the end of the year and was replaced with Ispup.

-The show was reaired from January 6 to November 17, 2001, every Saturdays on the same network airing in 1 hour as Tropang Trumpo: Ang Orig .In 2007, it was reaired again.
+The show was re-aired from January 6 to November 17, 2001, every Saturdays on the same network airing in 1 hour as Tropang Trumpo: Ang Orig .In 2007, it was re-aired again.
 This time, it joined forces with Wow Mali!, and Ispup in the show named Comedy Bites, also aired in Saturdays.

 A new show entitled Tropa Moko Unli was launched on September 14, 2013, as a part of the Weekend Do It Better programming block on TV5, combining the former shows Tropang Trumpo and Lokomoko U.

+From August 7, 2021 to July 31, 2022, selected episodes of "Tropang Trumpo" started to re-air once more when TV5 launched BuKo (TV channel), a cable channel exclusively owned by Cignal.